makerdao/nextjs-daijs-dai-ui-example/README.md

 ## Dai.js

 This app includes the Dai.js SDK along with a minimal Context Provider to connect web3 browser accounts & fetch some data.
 By default the app will connect to mainnet.
-To connect the kovan network pass the query string `network=kovan` in the URL.
+To connect to the kovan network pass the query string `network=kovan` in the URL.

 ## MDX Support